parcelLab-archive/lightfaden/README.md

 * guide your customers whenever they need help with smart in-app-guides
 * charge your customers and generate invoices
 * advertise additional features and sell them

+## Setup

+This repo is the backend service of Lightfaden.
+For the frontend, which handles the integration with your software, see: https://github.com/parcelLab/lightfaden-plugin

 ## Trivia